 Check out our trading service to learn more about our community.

 StockTwits founders did recognize the noise issue as they stated recently that, after 10 years of growth, certain types of noise are cluttering the platform with unwanted content.
 As an attempt to address the issue, StockTwits launched a new feature called “Rooms”.
+Check out other StockTwits review articles to get other traders opinions on this.

 Members can select and pay for a restricted chat room started by other community members wanting to monetize their trade ideas and content.
 Only time will tell if this was a good idea from StockTwits.